-- 3. Calculate how many kilometres you would have to travel before the hybrid car started to save you money (how long until the additional cost of the hybrid version is covered by fuel savings).
-Hint: don't forget the calculated cost above is per 100 km. - 4.
+- 3. Calculate how many kilometres you would have to travel before the hybrid car started to save you money (how long until the additional cost of the hybrid version is covered by fuel savings). - 4.
 What other factors may you want to research before deciding if a hybrid would work out to be more economical for you/your family?